-Some people shrug off marijuana as a harmless drug, and make the same mistake about criminal charges of possession of marijuana.
-While some states have decriminalized marijuana possession, Georgia has not.
+Although some states have decriminalized marijuana possession, it is still illegal in Georgia.
 There are serious penalties even for a small amount, and getting caught with an ounce or more is a felony crime.

 Call us today for an appointment at 770-979-2199.